 Mowlana Jalaluddin Rumi was a 13th century Muslim mystic, teacher and poet who still speaks to us today.
-Below are some of his thoughts about life.
+Some of the wisdom from Rumi deals with our life purpose, dealing with hardship and suffering, illusion versus reality, as well as thankfulness, love and death.

 Journey to Fulfilling Our Human Purpose